mapninja/Scouts_PDFMAP_Android/README.md

 4. Once signed in, you will be prompted to set some options (Photo Backup, etc...).
 These are totally up to you, and not necessary for the workshop.

+5. Finally, you should see the TMRScouts folder displayed in your list of Dropbox Folders.

 ###Install the Avenza PDF-Maps App

-1. First, go to Google Play or the App Store, depending upon your device, and download the free app, PDF Maps by Avenza.
+1. First, go to Google Play or follow [This Link](https://play.google.com/store/apps/details?id=com.Avenza&hl=en), PDF Maps by Avenza.